 One of the aspects of group therapy that enabled this amazing breakthrough was that it provided witnesses.
 It’s possible that in individual therapy the client could have maintained his position that there was a negative tone to the message, regardless of the words I used.
 But in this situation, in this group, where the members anxiously held their breath, fearing the discovery that I could cruelly dismiss a fellow member, suddenly exhaled in relief and looked at the client in surprise and wonder, the reality was unavoidable.

 Because of the witnesses in group, when a breakthrough occurs, it’s seen by all and can’t be easily ignored or dismissed.
 On future occasions when the client might perceive something negatively, the other members can remind him of this incident and encourage him to investigate his perception.

 All of the members, and myself included, benefited from this confrontation.
 It brought us closer together and led to deep discussions about the fear of being rejected, the difficulty of understanding others, and the desire for love and belonging.

-If you would like to find out more about joining a therapy group/support group, Contact Rena Pollak, LMFT, CGP for a free 15 minute phone consultation.
+If you would like to find out more about joining a therapy group/support group,

 Get my blogs delivered directly to your inbox by subscribing to my mailing list.